|Market Size in 2018||Market Forecast in 2025||CAGR (in %)||Base Year|

-Plant genomics is the domain whose key objective is to sequence, describe, and study the gene composition, function, and structure as well as network of a complete plant genome.
-Moreover, an array of application of genomics in plant breeding & genetic resource preservation are few of the methods that are catching the attention of the professional researchers and this will steer the growth of the plant genomics market over the forecast period.
+Plant genomics is the domain whose key objective is to sequence, describe, and study the gene composition, function, and structure as well as the network of a complete plant genome.
+Moreover, an array of applications of genomics in plant breeding & genetic resource preservation are a few of the methods that are catching the attention of professional researchers and this will steer the growth of the plant genomics market over the forecast period.

 In August 2019, NRgene declared the introduction of DeNovoMax, an improved version of the flagship product DeNovoMAGIC.
 Reportedly, the key objective of launching DeNovoMax is to improve crop breeding as well as crop yield in agriculture.
 Sources cite that the new product is predicted to be offered to popular homozygote species including tomato, corn, wheat, cotton, tobacco, soybean, sunflower, and pepper.

-Agilent Technologies, a behemoth player in life sciences, diagnostics, & applied chemical industries, launched a new product in last week of January 2020.
-The new product referred as SureSelect XT HS2 DNA Kit is designed to offer solutions to the problems faced by the researchers in preparation of DNA sequencing libraries for their research activities in labs.
-Reports cite that the new product will help in reducing DNA sequencing costs for high throughput laboratories along with removal of sample clutter due to hopping of indexes from reads.
+Agilent Technologies, a behemoth player in life sciences, diagnostics, & applied chemical industries, launched a new product in the last week of January 2020.
+The new product referred to as SureSelect XT HS2 DNA Kit is designed to offer solutions to the problems faced by researchers in the preparation of DNA sequencing libraries for their research activities in labs.
+Reports cite that the new product will help in reducing DNA sequencing costs for high throughput laboratories along with the removal of sample clutter due to the hopping of indexes from reads.

 Based on type, the market is segmented into Genetic Engineering and Molecular Engineering.
-Apparently, molecular engineering segment is predicted to growth rapidly over 2019-2025 due to acceptance of molecular plant engineering techniques across the countries like the U.S., the UK, France, Holland, and Germany.
+Apparently, the molecular engineering segment is predicted to grow rapidly over 2019-2025 due to the acceptance of molecular plant engineering techniques across the countries like the U.S., the UK, France, Holland, and Germany.

 On the basis of trait, the industry is segregated into Yield Improvement, Herbicide Tolerance, Disease Resistance, and Others.
-Furthermore, herbicide tolerance segment is set to contribute majorly towards the overall market growth by 2025 due to growing proportion of pest attacks & strict laws concerning use of chemicals that can prove harmful for crops while destroying weeds.
+Furthermore, the herbicide tolerance segment is set to contribute majorly towards the overall market growth by 2025 due to the growing proportion of pest attacks & strict laws concerning the use of chemicals that can prove harmful to crops while destroying weeds.

 Application-wise, the plant genomics industry is sectored into Cereals & Grains, Fruits & Vegetables, Oilseeds & Pulses, and Others.
-Cereals & Grains segment is anticipated to dominate the application landscape over the forecast period.
+The cereals & Grains segment is anticipated to dominate the application landscape over the forecast period.